-- Enter in to Lease Buyback program.
+- Enter in to Rent-to-Own Refinance program.
 This is when an investor purchases the property from the property owner.
-A separate agreement is also prepared by both parties with the intention of the home being purchased back at a pre-determined date.
-(Refinance Situations)
+A separate agreement is also prepared by both parties with the intention of the home being purchased back at a predetermined date.

-Answer: YES.
-Looking for direct private lenders can be time consuming.
+Answer: Looking for direct private lenders can be time consuming.
 If a direct private lender is found, it is possible that they may not be regulated by their provincial body.
 Mortgage Brokerages are regulated.
-We also have 4 avenues to provide funding; (1) Amansad Direct Lending Group, (2) MIC Partners, (3) Semi & Traditional Lenders, (4) Head Office Commercial Division.
+The most common ways our Brokerage is able to assist is as follows:

-Answer: Mortgage Payments with ADLG are interest only, but a single lump sum payment can be made towards the principal on each renewal without penalty.
+Answer: Mortgage Payments are generally interest only.
 The cost difference over the course of a 12 month term is minimal.

 - Assuming a 8% interest only on $100,000 would have a payment of $666.67 per month with a balance of $100,000 at the end of the term

 - An 8% principal & interest with a 30 year amortization would have a payment of $724.71 per month with a balance of $$99,142.83 at the end of 12 months.

 Private mortgages are short term transition solutions.
 It makes more sense from an accounting perspective to keep the loans simple.